 Episcopal Church and Eastern Orthodoxy: Comparison

 There are many cultural differences between the Episcopalian tradition, which is mostly found in America, and Eastern Orthodoxy, whose historical roots are in Eastern Europe.
-Yet, because both traditions are Christian, there are important similarities between them.
+Yet, because both traditions are Christian, they have important similarities.

 |Episcopal Church||Eastern Orthodox|